Commerce’s small business services.

 Startup 365 Centers

-Startup 365 is a partnership between the Department of Commerce’s entrepreneurial program and local economic development organizations.
+Startup 365 is a partnership between the Department of Commerce’s Rural Development program and local economic development organizations.
 Centers in Thurston, Asotin and Whitman counties provide entrepreneurs and small businesses with information, resources and onsite assistance.
 This includes finding funding sources, receiving training and technical assistance, securing local mentorship and providing access to resources, education and information to help them grow.
-The centers are part of a growing mentor network developed by Commerce, Greater Spokane Inc. and the Business and Innovation Center in Lacey.
+The centers are part of a mentor network developed by enacted by the state legislature and created by the Department of Commerce, Greater Spokane Inc. and the Business and Innovation Center in Lacey.

 To address changes in military and defense contracting in Washington, Commerce offers small businesses workshops, information and assistance to identify new opportunities for contracting, whether it’s through the Department of Defense or other federal agencies.